Home gyms are on the up and they’ve gained even more traction thanks to the Coronavirus pandemic.

 Hopefully, I haven’t lost you, and you’re still reading.

 The above was just to show how truly complicated getting the right Barbell can be.
 Most gym-goers want a bar that can do it all, especially in your home gym, you’re probably only going to have space and the finances for one Barbell.

 These Barbells do exist, and you can get them for a reasonable price.
 In fact, these Barbells are usually cheaper than Barbells that are made specifically for a discipline i.e Powerlifting, Weighting, Squat Bar, Deadlift Bar, etc.

 The only problem with these Barbells is that they're ok for everything but great for nothing.
 So as you advance in your training, depending on what route you decide to go down, you might find you need to upgrade your Barbell.
 Good news, if you get to that point, you've stuck at it long enough to see some huge gains!

-Also, I am not including barbells over a thousand pound.
-If you’re willing to spend that much on a bar, I am fairly confident you’ve put the time and research in to trying the bar personally and reading reviews about it, this blog probably isn’t aimed at you!
+Also, I am not including barbells over a thousand pounds.
+If you’re willing to spend that much on a bar, I am fairly confident you’ve put the time and research into trying the bar personally and reading reviews about it, this blog probably isn’t aimed at you!

 1) Texas Power Bar - £419.99.

 1) Again Faster Team Barbell 2.0 - £230